Peyton Place (TV series)

 Peyton Place is an American prime-time soap opera that aired on ABC in half-hour episodes from September 15, 1964, to June 2, 1969.

 Loosely based upon the 1956 novel of the same name by Grace Metalious, the series was preceded by a 1957 film adaptation.
 A total of 514 episodes were broadcast, in black-and-white from 1964 to 1966 and in color from 1966 to 1969.
 The first color episode is episode #268.
 At the show's peak, ABC ran three new episodes a week.
 The program was produced by 20th Century Fox Television.
 A number of guest stars appeared in the series for extended periods, among them Dan Duryea, Susan Oliver, Leslie Nielsen, Gena Rowlands, and Lee Grant (who won a Primetime Emmy Award for Outstanding Performance by an Actress in a Supporting Role in a Drama for her role of tough-as-nails Stella Chernak).
 The series served as the springboard for such performers as Mia Farrow, Ryan O'Neal, Barbara Parkins, Christopher Connelly, David Canary, Mariette Hartley, and Lana Wood.
+Initially it was sponsored by Bristol Myers and Brown & Williamson.